Telegraph (album)

-Telegraph is the debut album by singer-songwriter Drake Bell, released on August 23, 2005, on Nine Yards Records.
+Telegraph is the debut studio album by singer-songwriter Drake Bell, released on August 23, 2005, on Nine Yards Records.
 It was recorded by Bell and producer Michael Corcoran, as well as a few friends in a simple home studio using a Digidesign Digi 002.
-The following record, It's Only Time was recorded at the time in a newly built studio, The Backhouse.

 The album was released on August 23, 2005, and was issued by Michael Corcoran's label Backhouse Records and the now defunct label Nine Yards Records.
 Being an independently released production, it ran out of print, and was subsequently re-released on August 7, 2007.
+It released on Vinyl for the first time in 2025 to celebrate the albums 20th anniversary.

 Critical reception

 Telegraph received critical acclaim for its dark tone and Bell's songwriting.
 AllMusic wrote in its review of the album, "He specializes in upbeat, McCartneyesque ditties fleshed out with enchanting harmony vocals and big, wet production."
 A writer for Ultimate Guitar Archive praised Bell's vocals on the album, writing "his voice is pleasantly raspy and there's always a sense of unapologetic know-how in his delivery, without the bratty pseudo-punk attitude that litters many a radio station".